Being A New Mom Is Fighting Plenty of Worries

 Motherhood can be daunting.
+New moms feel stressed out by over thinking on challenges of motherhood.
 But I also believe it depends on our perception, how we perceive our life to be after motherhood.
 When I look back on the early days of my own motherhood journey, I feel I could have done things differently.
 I was very paranoid after I gave birth to my daughter.
 Often, I would run back to the room after getting a drink of water, even if she was sleeping.
 I was unable to leave her alone for a second and was always worried about her well being.

 Big Life Changes Lead Me To Step Out More